cyclic-software/docs/docs/concepts/transactions.md

     - payload body

 ## Using transactions for analysis and debugging
-In a addition to the cyclic realtime log stream, transactions are a great way to understand what is happening in your application.
+In addition to the Cyclic realtime log stream, transactions are a great way to understand what is happening in your application.
-Transactions are available as a tab on an application view, each request to an app is presented as a request-response pair.
+Transactions are available as a tab on an application view; each request to an app is presented as a request-response pair.
 ### Request
 Given a sample request made via `curl`
   ```